gregmsanderson/live-beats-aws/README.md

 ## HTTPS?

 You will have noticed that the default load balancer only listens on HTTP/80.
-You _can_ of course configure it use HTTPS/443 _but_ if you do, you need to _also_ specify an SSL certificate for it to use. _That_ means using a domain that you can verify ownership of (by email or DNS).
+You _can_ use HTTPS/443 but to do that you need to _also_ specify an SSL certificate for it to use. _That_ means using a domain that you can verify ownership of (by email or DNS).
 ACM can then issue a certificate and it would become available for the load balancer to use.

 You would then need to modify the app stack to use `443` in place of `80`.
 For example for the load balancer's listener and its security group.